 We assess crowded teeth from as young as eight years, sometimes earlier, usually when the first 2 lower adult teeth start to grow in.
 If left untreated until all the adult teeth have developed, treatment is much more difficult and may necessitate extractions of adult teeth to resolve the crowding.
 If these problems are diagnosed and treated early with simple appliances to hold space or even create space, extraction of adult teeth is often avoided.

-A simple removable device to actively create more space, by pushing the back teeth backwards
+An unobtrusive removable device to actively create more space, by pushing the back teeth backwards